 mission of the USC Upstate chemistry program is to provide a baccalaureate level

 education in chemistry that will prepare students for scientific careers in the

 Upstate region and beyond.
 Graduates of the chemistry program will possess a

 broad knowledge of chemistry and the technical and communication skills needed

 to pursue excellence in their chosen careers and in further study in chemistry,

 medicine or business.

 Careers in Chemistry

-Information on career options in the chemical sciences can be found in the Bureau of Labor Statistics Occupational Outlook Handbook.
+Information on career options in the chemical sciences can be found at the American Chemical Society's College to Career website.